GovTechSG/seed-documentation/onboard-device/macos-vendor-onboarding.md

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->

 ?> On September 26, 2023, Apple will release macOS 14 Sonoma.
 We are currently in the process of testing and ensuring full compatibility with SEED.
-Before upgrading to the latest version, please wait until we confirm SEED support. <br>Mac OS Compatible upgrade as follows:<br>- iMac: 2019 and above<br>- iMac Pro: 2017 and above<br>- Mac Mini: 2018 and above<br>- MacBook Air: 2018 and above<br>- MacBook Pro: 2018 and above<br>- Mac Pro: 2019 and above<br>- Mac Studio: 2022 and above<br>For more details on the new macOS version, please visit https://www.apple.com/sg/macos/sonoma-preview/.
+Before upgrading to the latest version, please wait until we confirm SEED support. <br>For more details on the new macOS version, please visit https://www.apple.com/sg/macos/sonoma-preview/.

 ?> <br>- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset your device password.<br>- Keep your recovery keys ready if you face issues resetting your password or logging in to your device.